But what about those of us who need to study near home? Here are some stats:

 Half of certificate and associate’s schools cost more than $12,000 a year after all grants have been applied.

-Half of these schools award degrees to fewer than a third of all of those who enroll.
+Half of these schools award degrees to at most about a fourth of all of those who enroll.

 Our goal is to help you find schools have better outcomes for their students, and